6 Days in Bali Itinerary – The Complete Travel Guide

 ➡️ Here are some necessary precautions to take when calling a Grab:

 - Be careful where you call Grab.
-Do not do it around other Taxi Drivers, and definitely not in any designated Taxi Pickup Zone.
+Do not do it around other Taxi Drivers or in any designated Taxi Pickup Zone.
+Taxi Drivers will get angry and sometimes violent.

 - Grab drivers cannot pick up riders in certain areas of Bali.
 This includes Bali's airport, Ngurah Rai International Airport (DPS).
 You will need to negotiate with the Taxi or carpool drivers there.
-I paid 250,000 IDR (~$17 USD) to get from the airport to my AirBnB in Seminyak.
+It costs approximately 250,000 IDR (~$17 USD) to get from the airport to Seminyak.

-Another option is to rent a motorbike, which is actually the best way to get around.
+Another option is to rent a motorbike, which is actually the best way to get around for solo travelers.
 The streets and roads around Bali gets pretty packed, and there are many small streets and alleyways.

 🏠 Where to Stay in Bali?

-As a budget traveler, I opted to stay in accommodations from both Booking.com and AirBnb, and these are usually Villas or Bungalows owed by private owners.
-On the lower end, they range from $20-$30 USD per night, while the mid range costs $50-$60 a night.
+For accommodations, I like to book from either Agoda or AirBnb.
+The accommodations are usually Villas or Bungalows owed by private owners.
+On the lower end, they range from $20-$30 USD per night, mid range costs $30-$50 per night, and on the high-end from $50-$100 per night.
 Most of these usually include a nice, relaxing shared pool area.

 📅 6 Days in Bali Itinerary